-- List what you can't do because of chronic illness and develop alternative solutions that could be helpful. - Rate each (1 being lowest to 7 being highest) regarding how easy this change would be for your colleagues and employer. - Rate each item, same scale, regarding how effective this change would be toward enabling you to do your job.

-Determine the top two changes which satisfies these criteria: it would be easy on others and it would make it possible for you to get the work done.
+- 1. Identify what you need to enable you to do your job successfully. - List what you can't do because of chronic illness and develop alternative solutions that could be helpful. - Rate each (1 being lowest to 7 being highest) regarding how easy this change would be for your colleagues and employer. - Rate each item, same scale, regarding how effective this change would be toward enabling you to do your job. - Determine the top two changes which satisfies these criteria: it would be easy on others and it would make it possible for you to get the work done.